pet-friend/terraform-microservice-module/README.md

   - `DATABASE_URL`: Async connection string for the PostgreSQL database.
   - `ENVIRONMENT`: The environment name (`PRODUCTION` or `DEVELOPMENT`).

-- GitHub Action to automatically deploy the microservice in the `deploy` folder.
+- GitHub Action to automatically deploy the microservice in the.
 This action also adds a Managed Certificate to the app.
+Location: `.github/workflows/deploy.yml`